Bill Spadea

-William G. Spadea (/speɪdiə/ SPAY-dee-ə; born March 25, 1969) is an American businessman and former radio and television host from New Jersey, who is also known for his various right-wing political campaigns in the state.
-Spadea has been involved in politics, first as chairman of the College Republican National Committee from 1993–95.
+William G. Spadea (/speɪdiə/ SPAY-dee-ə; born March 25, 1969) is an American businessman and radio and television host from New Jersey, who is also known for his various right-wing political campaigns in the state.
+Spadea served as chairman of the College Republican National Committee from 1993–95.
 He was the Republican nominee for United States Congress in New Jersey's 12th congressional district in 2004, and ran as a Republican for the New Jersey State Assembly in 2012, losing both races.
 In media, he has been a radio host on New Jersey 101.5 and was the host of Chasing News.

 On June 17, 2024, he announced his candidacy for the 2025 New Jersey gubernatorial election.
 On January 30, 2025, he gave up his radio show on NJ 101.5 to focus on his campaign.
-Spadea lost the Republican primary election, coming in second to Jack Ciattarelli.
+Spadea lost the Republican primary election by 40 points to Jack Ciattarelli on June 10, 2025.
+After his defeat, Spadea returned his radio show on NJ 101.5 on September 2, 2025.

 Early life and background

 Spadea was born on March 25, 1969 in Camden, New Jersey.
 His father, Dominick Spadea, was involved in local Camden County politics and unsuccessfully ran for Republican county chairman in 1973, losing by 48 votes to incumbent Henry Leiner.

 Spadea graduated from Boston University with a degree in history in 1991.
-He is a former United States Marine receiving and was honorable discharged in 1999.
+He served as a United States Marine and was honorably discharged in 1999.